spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 ## Metrics

-By monitoring the following key metrics, you can understand how Ocean scales.
+Monitor the following key metrics to understand how Ocean scales.

 ### Current Status